About the Survey Builder

 Editing Pane Options

-You can also use the editing pane to apply the specific options available for each unique question type (e.g., automatic choices, vertical or horizontal positioning, force response, etc.).
+You can also use the editing pane to apply the specific options available for each unique question type (e.g., suggested choices, vertical or horizontal positioning, force response, etc.).

 Let’s demonstrate how these commands work with the matrix table question type: